List of Air New Zealand destinations

+An Air New Zealand Boeing 777-200ER (ZK-OKF) at Adelaide Airport, in 2019.

 This is a list of destinations served by Air New Zealand, the flagship air carrier of New Zealand.
 The airline serves 28 international passenger destinations in 16 countries and territories, along with 20 domestic destinations.
-Terminated destinations are also listed (excluding those served only by its predecessors, TEAL and NAC).
+Terminated destinations are also listed, excluding those served only by its predecessors, TEAL and NAC.

 In the first quarter of 2020, the airline stopped serving many international destinations for at least three months due to the impact of COVID-19.
 The following is a list of Air New Zealand destinations as of March 2024: